mauro7inf/offtonic-audioplayer/README.md

 #### `minValue` — *number or `AudioComponent`* — `defaultValue`: `440/Math.pow(2, 0.75)` — `isAudioParam`: `true`
 #### `maxValue` — *number or `AudioComponent`* — `defaultValue`: `440*Math.pow(2, 0.25)` — `isAudioParam`: `true`
 Minimum and maximum values for the oscillation, with values corresponding to the standard (12TET) frequencies of C4 and C5, respectively.
 If you leave the `initialPhase` as default, the wave will start at `minValue`, go up to `maxValue`, and come back down to `minValue` in an exponential sinusoidal pattern, repeating `frequency` times per second.
+These two values do not need to be in order: `maxValue` could be less than `minValue` and that's OK.
+However, a phase of 3π/2 would still correspond to `minValue`, so the wave would sound upside-down.

 #### `baseline` — *number or `AudioComponent` — `defaultValue`: `0` — `isAudioParam`: `true`
 The exponential baseline.
 The values that change exponentially are the difference, either positive or negative, from the `baseline`.
 A good way of thinking about this is in terms of exponentials.
 For example, consider an oscillator with a `minValue` of 100 and a `maxValue` of 400.
 If the `baseline` is 0, then we can see that 100·2 = 200 and 200·2 = 400, so the center of the two is 200.
 On the other hand, if the `baseline` is 420, then the `minValue` is 320 below the `baseline` and the `maxValue` is 20 below, and 20·4 = 80 and 80·4 = 320, so the center is 80 below the `baseline`, or 340.
 In both cases, the wave will oscillate from 100 to 400 and back (assuming the default `initialPhase`), but at phases 0 and π the wave will have a value of 200 when the `baseline` is 0 and 340 when the `baseline` is 420.
 For pitch space applications, you generally want the `baseline` to be 0.